View MapView Map

 7Errigal

-Close to the Gaeltacht area of Gaoth Dobhair, the tallest peak in County Donegal is one of the county's most recognisable landmarks.
+Close to the Gaeltacht area of Gaoth Dobhair (Gweedore), the tallest peak in County Donegal is one of the county's most recognisable landmarks.
 Climbing the magnificent Errigal is a rite of passage for Donegal natives and visitors can join their ranks with a couple of hours of effort.

 The narrow pass that connects its twin summits might test your head for heights but once on top, you'll be rewarded with incredible views of Dunlewey Lough (or Lough Dunlewy) and across the Poisoned Glen.